| |

 lasers, the energy range lies between 3000 and 10000mW.

-supply energy to the body in the form of non-thermal photons
+lasers supply energy to the body in the form of non-thermal

-of light.
-When pulsed at certain pulse rates the therapy device
+photons of light.
+When pulsed at certain pulse rates the therapy

-optimizes the immune responses of the blood.
-This has both anti-inflammatory
+device optimizes the immune responses of the blood.
+This has

-it increases the ATP (adenosine tri-phosphate) level and activates
+conditions because it increases the ATP (adenosine tri-phosphate)

-as a result of enhanced ATP and protein synthesis.
+tissue is increased as a result of enhanced ATP and protein

 - Improved cell proliferation is apparent.

-of this laser light to injuries or wounds, soft tissue healing
+the application of this laser light to injuries or wounds, soft

-rate and pain relief are accomplished.
-Additionally, the process
+tissue healing rate and pain relief are accomplished.
+Additionally,

-increases the speed, quality and tensile strength of tissue
+the process increases the speed, quality and tensile strength

-repair, increasing the blood supply to the affected area, stimulating
+of tissue repair, increasing the blood supply to the affected

-the immune system, nerve function, developing collagen and muscle
+area, stimulating the immune system, nerve function, developing

-tissue, and helping to generate new healthy cells and tissue
+collagen and muscle tissue, and helping to generate new healthy

-and promoting faster wound healing and clot formation.
-Low Level
+cells and tissue and promoting faster wound healing and clot

-to administer and offers safe and effective treatment for a
+precise, accurate, easy to administer and offers safe and effective

 |